GegznaV/biostat/README.md

 in biostatistics and biometry lectures.

 <font color="red"> The package is still in its **early development
-stage** and some functions are for demonstration purposes only as they may change in the future. </font>
+stage** and some functions are for demonstration and test purposes only as they may change in the future. </font>

 Documentation and more information available at
 <http://gegznav.github.io/biostat/>